 - Strong Family Resemblance: During the marathon, Homer looks just like his father Abe when he's dehydrated.

 - Inverted with Lt.
 Smash's "superliminal" strategy.
 He simply yells out his window to Lenny and Carl, "Hey you!
 Join the Navy!"

 - Take That!: When asked about the "Yvan eht nioj" chant, Homer replies it's just a meaningless phrase, like "Sha-ma-la-ma-ding-dong" or "Give peace a chance."

 - Tempting Fate: When Bart is introduced to the other members of Party Posse, he's annoyed that they're just guys from his school.
 He asks, "Who's next?
 Ralph Wiggum?"
 Cue Ralph revealing himself.

 - There Are No Good Executives: Or at least honest ones.
 L.T.
 Smash is really Lt.
 Smash (or Lt.
 L.T.
 Smash) and he tries to enlist the children of Springfield Elementary as well as other town denizens to join the Navy.

-- You Are Too Late: The Party Posse is unable to stop L.T from blowing up the MAD building.
+- You Are Too Late: Even with the help of N'Sync, the Party Posse is unable to stop L.T from blowing up the MAD building.